Salman-H/mars-search-robot/README.md

 <p align="left"; style="line-height: 100% !important">
 <img src="https://github.com/Salman-H/mars-search-robot/raw/master/figures/mars-landing-bd.webp" alt="" width="98%">
 <br>
-<sup>  The Mars Reconnaissance Orbiter, a NASA satellite in Mars orbit, captures Curiosity's successful 2012 entry into the Martian atmosphere and tracks its landing and first movements. <span style="color: Gray">Credit: NASA/JPL-Caltech</span></sup>
+<sup>  The Mars Reconnaissance Orbiter, a NASA satellite in Mars orbit, captures Curiosity's successful 2012 entry into the Martian atmosphere and tracks its landing and first movements.
+(Credit: NASA/JPL-Caltech)</sup>
 </p>

 Besides assessing past habitability, exploring the elemental composition of samples is also important to plan and design life-support systems for future manned missions.
 According to the University of Boulder's [Center for Science and Technology Policy Research (CSTPR)](http://sciencepolicy.colorado.edu/), this exploration has so far shown that the key life-support compounds of oxygen, nitrogen, and hydrogen are present on Mars, and its soil can provide radiation shielding.